Successful pharmaceutical companies transform their approach and develop engagement strategies with the end-consumer in mind.

 More than half of healthcare consumers express interest in patient communities with interest rising in younger generations.
 While 43% of silents/baby boomers think online patient communities are important that number rises to 61% for millennials.

-With improved customer support and closer connections with healthcare consumers, pharmaceutical companies can proactively engage with patients on their preferred channel to deliver a more relevant and personalized experience that drives better health outcomes.
+With improved customer support and closer connections with healthcare consumers, pharmaceutical companies can proactively engage with patients on their preferred channel to deliver a more relevant and personalised experience that drives better health outcomes.

 Find out what healthcare consumers want across the healthcare and life sciences industry in the Connected Healthcare Consumer report.